-In line with the Special Educational Needs and Disability Code of Practice 2014, a child will be identified as having a Disability or Special Educational Needs (SEND) if they have a significantly greater difficulty in learning than the majority of others of the same age or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools, such as access to rooms/areas or equipment used in subjects such as Food Technology, Design Technology and Physical Education.
+In line with the Special Educational Needs and Disability Code of Practice 2014, a child will be identified as having a Disability or Special Educational Needs (SEND) if they have a significantly greater difficulty in learning than the majority of others of the same age or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.
+This may include access to rooms/areas or equipment used in subjects such as Food Technology, Design Technology and Physical Education.

-Identification of such needs could occur in a variety of ways:
+Identification of such needs occurs in a variety of ways:

-Upon starting school, all Early Years children and parents/carers are met in advance of enrolment and members of Ashurst Primary School (APS) staff will discuss children with staff from the nursery/pre-school they attended, if they did so.
+Prior to starting school, all Early Years children and parents/carers meet with members of Ashurst Primary School (APS) staff to discuss their children and their learning.
+Staff from APS meet with staff from the nursery/pre-school the children attended, if they did so.

 If children join the school after Early Years, meetings are held with parents/carers, and APS staff will consult with previous schools to discuss the child.

-In both cases, concerns regarding identified or suspected SEN will be discussed with Mrs S Smith, Headteacher and Mrs T Clarke, Special Educational Needs Coordinator (SENCo).
+Any concerns regarding identified or suspected SEN will be discussed and followed up with Mrs S Smith, Headteacher or Mrs T Clarke, Special Educational Needs Coordinator (SENCo).